CHRISTIAN C. OPP

 I have developed a modeling approach for granular dynamic economies that yields exact global solutions and only requires inverting sparse matrices.
 Several of my papers showcase this approach in settings with:

-Capital investment with adjustment costs
+Capital investment with adjustment costs and occasionally binding constraints

 Granular general equilibrium economies with persistent heterogeneity